[Extended Version] ArceKV: Towards Workload-driven LSM-compactions for Key-Value Store Under Dynamic Workloads: : Adaptive Compaction Decision

 For updates, prior methods tie write stalls to compaction, with stall time proportional to compacted bytes as dictated by structural constraints.
 In contrast, {\ourlsm} decouples compaction from stalling: updates are slowed by a tunable rate $k$ only when $s$ exceeds an independent threshold $c$.
 The update cost is thus the flush I/O cost plus the stall penalty $k \cdot \mathbb{I}(s>c)$, where $\mathbb{I}$ returns $1$ if $s>c$ and $0$ otherwise, and $I_w$ is the I/O time to write a block (Equation~\ref{eq:update}).

-{\bf Evolving Tree State Between Windows.} Once we know the cost within a single window, estimating the cost of the $i$-th window requires understanding how the tree state evolves from window $(i-1)$ to $i$.
-The tree state can change in two background actions: MemTable flush or compaction.
-As shown in Figure~\ref{fig:cost_est}(a), flushing a MemTable simply adds a new sorted run of size $a_3$ to the state, yielding $s_{i+1} = s_i + 1$.
+{\bf Evolving Tree State Between Windows.} Once the cost within a single window is known, estimating the cost of the $i$-th window requires understanding how the run count in the tree state changes from $s_{i-1}$ to $s_i$.
+Such changes occur through two background actions: MemTable flushes and compactions.
+As shown in Figure~\ref{fig:cost_est}(a), flushing a MemTable simply adds a new sorted run of size $a_3$ to the state, yielding $s_{i} = s_{i-1} + 1$.
 In contrast, compaction alters the tree state more intricately, since its completion time is uncertain and typically not aligned with window boundaries.
 To address this, we note that a compaction in the background thread completes when the total I/O time of foreground operations equals (or exceeds) the compaction’s I/O time when having sufficient I/O bandwidth.
 Specifically, if a compaction of size $X$ bytes starts in the $i$-th window, it will finish in the $(i+t)$-th window, where the cumulative I/O cost of foreground operations over $t$ windows matches the compaction’s I/O time.
 The foreground I/O time in $t$ windows without other concurrent compactions is given in Equation~\ref{eq:tcost}.
 To preserve a stable tree state within each window, we consider the compaction to take effect in the next window after completion.
 The value of $t$ is computed using Equation~\ref{eq:t}.
 Experimental results (Figures~\ref{fig:internal_param}(c) and (d)) show that this rounding has minimal impact on the accuracy of theoretical cost model.

 \begin{example} As shown in Figure~\ref{fig:cost_est}(b), for a compaction of size $X$ that removes $y$ sorted runs, if the estimated completion time is after 2 windows, its effect will be applied in the third window by removing the compacted runs (e.g., $a_1$ and $a_2$) and installing the result (e.g., $a_5$). \end{example} The number of sorted runs of windows evolves by: